AlanChen26/ChineseLocalGazetteers_ImageClassification/README.md

 # Image Classification for Historical Documents: A Study on Chinese Local Gazetteers
+## Overview
+We present a novel approach for automatically classifying illustrations from historical Chinese local gazetteers using modern deep learning techniques.
+Our goal is to facilitate the digital organiza- tion and study of a large quantity of digitized local gazetteers.
+We evaluate the performance of eight state-of-the-art deep neural networks on a dataset of 4,309 manually labeled and organized images of Chinese local gazetteer illustrations, grouped into three coarse categories and nine fine classes according to their contents.
+Our experiments show that DaViT achieved the highest classification accuracy of 93.9% and F1-score of 90.6%.
+This repository provides an example code for training deep learning models to classify illustrations from historical Chinese local gazetteers.
 ## Dataset
 We apply several data preprocessing techniques to our dataset, including image binarization, resizing, border cropping, and data augmentation.